cnabio/cnab-spec/102-invocation-image.md

 # The Invocation Images

-The `invocationImages` section of a `bundle.json` must contain at least one image (the invocation image).
-This image must be formatted according to the specification laid out in the present document.
+The `invocationImages` section of a `bundle.json` MUST contain at least one image (the invocation image).
+This image MUST be formatted according to the specification laid out in the present document.
 The appropriate invocation image is selected using the current driver.

 When a bundle is executed, the invocation image will be retrieved (if necessary) and started.
 Credential and parameter data is passed to it, and then its `run` tool is executed.
 (See [The Bundle Runtime](103-bundle-runtime.md) for details).